 People who own “dangerous dogs” as defined by state law must register their dogs with local authorities, maintain an appropriate enclosure for the dog with posted warnings about its aggressive tendencies, muzzle and physically restrain the dog at all times while it is off their property, and maintain adequate liability insurance coverage.

 If you were bitten by someone’s dog, consult with a lawyer to determine whether the dog is considered dangerous.

 Collecting Damages from a Dog Owner Whom You Know

 Often, dog bites occur when a victim is visiting a neighbor, relative, or friend.
 That means that the victim knows—and often has a close relationship with—the dog’s owner.
 You can and should still pursue a recovery for your injuries.

 The dog owner likely has homeowner’s insurance that will pay your injury claim.
 Settlement money will therefore not come directly from the dog owner.
 Remember, you should not have to bear the expense of an injury that you suffer because of someone else’s dog.
-A lawyer at Ostroff Injury Law can explain how these recoveries are obtained and why you as the victim have total control over whether anything is paid by the dog owner towards your settlement.
+A lawyer at Ostroff Godshall Injury and Accident Lawyers can explain how these recoveries are obtained and why you as the victim have total control over whether anything is paid by the dog owner towards your settlement.

 A Pennsylvania Dog Bite Attorney Can Help

 It can be difficult to prove civil liability for dog bite injuries without legal counsel.
-Retaining an attorney from Ostroff Injury Law can help you obtain full compensation for the harm and losses you suffered from a dog attack.
+Retaining an attorney from Ostroff Godshall Injury and Accident Lawyers can help you obtain full compensation for the harm and losses you suffered from a dog attack.